Signal State Core

 Foundational base layer

-Vitamin D3 and a B-complex are included for their own well-established foundational roles — vitamin D status and normal nervous-system function.
-They are a base layer, not cognitive actives, and they do not carry a cognition claim.
+Vitamin D3 and a B-complex support the foundations cognition runs on — vitamin D status and normal nervous-system function — so the actives aren't layered over a gap.
+We're deliberate about what these are: foundational nutrients, not cognitive actives, and they carry no cognition claim.

 B-Complex (B6, B9, B12)